freenas/freenas-docs/userguide/storage.rst

 Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Pools>`.
-**If this additional step is not performed before the next reboot, access to the pool might be permanently lost.**
+**If the encryption keys are not restored before the next reboot, access to the pool might be permanently lost.**

 #.
 Highlight the pool that contains the recently replaced disk